SusannaV/Car/README.md

 # The Car Program

 This program creates a car and let's you drive around the screen with it.
-Flowchart of the design can be found in the folder.
+Flowchart of the design can be found in the folder (Design flowchart.pdf).

 ### How does it work?
 - Upon opening the program shows you a car, speedometer, direction, engine status and two buttons for starting and shutting off the engine.